boxesandglue/baseline-pdf/Readme.md

 baseline-pdf is a low-level PDF writer for the Go language.
 It is used in the [boxes and glue typesetting library](https://boxesandglue.dev) but can be used in other projects as well.

+This library has a [godoc reference](https://pkg.go.dev/github.com/speedata/baseline-pdf) and a [more verbose manual](https://boxesandglue.dev/baseline).

 # Status